ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

     - E-) seeing
     <hr />
 1. A: .............................................................?&nbsp;<br />
-B: She has been in the hospital for 5 days.<br />
+B: She has been there for 5 days.<br />
 <strong>Diyalogda boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) Have you ever been to the hospital?
     - B-) Has she been to the hospital?